 Your provider may prescribe a brand-name drug that has a generic equivalent.
-This can happen in Rhode Island and many other states.
+In most cases, your pharmacy will automatically substitute the prescription for the generic equivalent.
 In this case, you will receive the generic drug and pay the applicable co-payment.